agiliopadua/md/README.md

 ### Python environment

 A **conda** installation with the simulation codes and tools is installed in `/projects/DepartementChimie/miniconda3`.
-To activate it append the contents of the `conda.rc` file (in this repository) to your `.bashrc` and then login again.
+To activate it append the contents of the `conda.rc` file (in the `utils` folder) to your `.bashrc` and then login again.
 The `base` environment contains jupyter, numpy, matplolib, etc.

 ### Paths to codes on the CBP